arumaldodrla/ReminderSent/02-SOP-AI-First-Delivery.md

 ## 5. Release and Incident Management

 *   **Release Process:**
-    1.  **Staging:** All changes are automatically deployed to a staging environment that mirrors production.
+    1.  **Staging:** All merges to `main` are **automatically** deployed to the staging environment.
-    2.  **Production:** After successful verification on staging, the release is promoted to production manually by the lead AI agent.
+    2.  **Production:** For minor releases (see *16-Autonomous-Maintenance.md*), promotion to production is automatic.
+For major releases, a human with designated authority must provide explicit approval via a GitHub Action trigger comment on the commit.
 *   **Rollback:** If a critical issue is detected post-deployment, Vercel's instant rollback feature will be used to revert to the previous stable deployment.
 *   **Incident Handling:**
     1.  **Detection:** Sentry or Datadog automatically creates an incident.